azurecorner/Meetup-Azure-Microsoft-365-Community-Microsoft-Sentinel/README.md

 For best results, these roles should be assigned to the resource group that contains the Microsoft Sentinel workspace.
 The roles then apply to all the resources that deploy to support Microsoft Sentinel, if those resources are in the same resource group.
 ![image](https://user-images.githubusercontent.com/108787059/205442362-979c288a-74b9-47bd-8d06-42176ab6274c.png)

+**3. Enable Microsoft Sentinel**
+Create a Log Analytics workspace, a storage account , a keyvault and a virtual machine

+**Data Connectors :**
+Connect Microsoft Defender For Cloud to Microsoft Sentinel : add a data connector and search for Microsoft Defender For Cloud Connect Azure Active Directory to Microsoft Sentinel :
+**Azure Sentinel Workbook**  : Monitor and visualize ingested data